zowe/perf-timing/docs/build-utilities/typedoc-includes/src/index.PerfTiming.timerify.md

 }
 ```

-This technique can also be combined with the point to point measurements for a complete picture of an application execution.
+You can combine this technique with the point to point measurements for a complete picture of an application execution.

 - See {@link PerformanceApi.watch}
 - See {@link PerformanceApi.unwatch}